react-querybuilder/react-querybuilder/README.md

 `any`

 A "bucket" for passing arbitrary props down to custom components.
-The `custom` prop is passed to each and every component, so it's accessible anywhere in the `QueryBuilder` component tree.
+The `context` prop is passed to each and every component, so it's accessible anywhere in the `QueryBuilder` component tree.

 #### `operators` _(Optional)_